Home » Fats » What is Beef Tallow? Includes Recipe for Rendering Tallow!

 Directions

-Take a nice sized pot, put about 2″ of water in the bottom.
-Put the whole 5 pound blob of fat in the pot and let it melt down on high heat.
-Turn it down to med/high when it starts to bubble and then continue to turn it down to low to keep it at a low simmer.
+Take a nice sized pot and fill about 2″ of water in the bottom of the pot.
+Place the entire 5 pounds of fat into the pot and let it melt down on high heat.
+Turn the heat down to med/high when the melted fat starts to bubble.
+Turn down the heat the lowest temperature you can while keeping the melted fat at a low simmer.
 After a few hours the water will evaporate leaving you with beautiful golden oil.

 I will leave you with this…